 Breathtaking is the best word to describe or I suppose stunning if you want as well.
 The world is just crazy in scale and so easy to connect with others.
 There are so many racing circuits, areas and things to explore or complete.
 Credits may come a bit easier than some are used to, but this helps everyone get the car of their dreams.
 You can customize every aspect of your play and show it off to friends.
 It's the ultimate collection of music mixed into a racing game.
 Race off on the roads or take it off in the sunset as people cheer and music blasts in the background.
 It's all about choice and be ready to take off in special moments to share with your friends.
 This is a beautiful game and looks the best out of all the exclusives I've seen thus far.
 Forza Horizon 2 is for all those that love to drive.

-Review Done on Forza Horizon 2 for Xbox One
+Forza Horizon 2 Review for Xbox One

 Review Code Provided by Microsoft